 After the year 1507, he was appointed provost of (Székes)Fehérvár.
 In the beginning, he supported Archbishop (later Cardinal) Bakócz Tamás, but then a debate about Venice developed between them.
 While Bakócz wanted to strengthen the relations between Hungary and Venice, Beriszló was against this plan.
 Petár thought that Venice only wanted to conquer Dalmatia, Bosnia, and Croatia.
 Let us remember that Hungary and Croatia were in a Personal Union, where their monarch was the same as the Hungarians, but the Croats had the freedom to run their country according to their laws and customs.

-Beriszló took part in the Diet of Tata in 1510 where he tried to persuade King Ulászló II to join the League of Cambra against Venice because the Dalmatian towns, namely Trau and Šibenik were royal to the Hungarian king.
-Pétar had excellent diplomatic skills so it is no wonder that he was sent to missions to Venice, France, and to Poland.
-He appeared in the court of Emperor Maximilian and he has also paid several visits to Rome.
+Beriszló participated in the Diet of Tata in 1510, where he tried to persuade King Ulászló II to join the League of Cambra against Venice because the Dalmatian towns of Trau and Šibenik were royal lands of the Hungarian king.
+Pétar had excellent diplomatic skills, so it is not surprising that he was sent on missions to Venice, France, and Poland.
+He appeared at the court of Emperor Maximilian and also paid several visits to Rome.

-Each time, he was asking for help against the perilously expanding Ottoman Empire.
-He has never underestimated this threat, it was the focus of his work.
-Beriszló became the Bishop of Veszprém in 1513, and soon he was appointed as Bán (Duke) of Croatia – Dalmatia – Slavonia in the spring.
-Shortly after this, he proved his military talent on the battlefield.
+Each time he asked for help against the dangerously expanding Ottoman Empire.
+He never underestimated this threat, it was the focus of his work.
+Beriszló became Bishop of Veszprém in 1513, and in the spring he was appointed Bán (Duke) of Croatia – Dalmatia – Slavonia.
+He soon proved his military talent on the battlefield.

 The battle at Dubica, 1513